Stat-Y/ExactCoxPBD/README.md

 ### Arguments

-- `formula`: A formula specifying the Cox model, following the syntax of `coxph` from the *survival* package.
+- `formula`: a formula for the Cox model, following the same syntax as `coxph` from the `survival` package.

-- `data`: The dataset for the Cox model, used in the same format as in `coxph` from the *survival* package.
+- `data`: the dataset for the Cox model, used in the same way as in `coxph` from the `survival` package.

-- `baseline.data`: Baseline data used to calculate the fitted baseline hazard of the initial Cox model.
-For factor covariates, specify the reference factor level; for continuous covariates, use zero.
+- `baseline.data`: baseline data used to calculate the fitted baseline hazard of the initial Cox model.
+For a factor covariate, use the reference factor level; for other covariates, use zero.
+See the example code below for a detailed usage example.

-- `bhf.initial`: Tie correction method for the initial Cox model.
-The default is `"efron"`, with other options matching those available in the `method` argument of `coxph` from the *survival* package.
+- `bhf.initial`: tie correction method for the initial Cox model.
+The default is `"efron"`; other options align with the `method` argument in `coxph` from the `survival` package.

-- `info.option`: Method for computing the covariance estimator for the slope.
-The default, `"pbd"`, uses the inverse of the exact information matrix, computed numerically from the exact partial likelihood and evaluated at the PBD estimated slope.
-Alternatively, `"breslow"` uses the inverse of the Breslow information, also evaluated at the PBD estimated slope.
-This choice affects both the covariance estimation and the Wald statistic.
+- `info.option`: method for computing the covariance estimator for the slope.
+The default option, `"pbd"`, uses the inverse of the exact information matrix, computed numerically from the exact partial likelihood and evaluated at the PBD estimated slope.
+In contrast, the `"breslow"` option uses the inverse of the Breslow information, also evaluated at the PBD estimated slope.
+This choice influences both the covariance estimation and the Wald statistic.

 ### Value

 The function returns a list containing:

-*coef*: Fitted slope based on optimizing the exact partial likelihood.
+- `coef` fitted slope optimizing exact partial likelihood.

-*vcov*: Covariance estimator for the slope.
+- `vcov` covariance estimator for the slope.

-*lambda0*: Fitted baseline hazard, optimized based on the exact likelihood.
+- `lambda0` fitted baseline hazard, optimized based on exact likelihood.

-*logPL*: Vector of exact log partial likelihood evaluated at the 0 vector and `coef`.
+- `logPL` vector of exact log partial likelihood evaluated at the 0 vector and `coef`.

-*lrt*: Likelihood ratio test statistic for the entire slope, including its degrees of freedom and p-value.
+- `lrt` likelihood ratio test statistic for the entire slope, including its degrees of freedom and p-value.

-*wald.all*: Wald statistic for the entire slope, including degrees of freedom and p-value.
+- `wald.all` wald statistic for the entire slope, including its degrees of freedom and p-value.

-*wald.each*: Wald statistic and p-value for each slope.
+- `wald.each` wald statistic and p-value for each slope.

-*bhf.initial*: The specified `bhf.initial` method.
+- `bhf.initial` the given `bhf.initial`.

-*info.option*: The specified `info.option` method.
+- `info.option` the given `info.option`.

-*n*: Sample size of the dataset.
+- `n` sample size of the given `data`.

-*nevent*: Total number of events in the dataset.
+- `nevent` total number of events in the given `data`.

-*dat*: Data object created by `coxph.pb.dat.setup` with the initial Cox model.
+- `dat` a data object created by `coxph.pb.dat.setup` with the initial Cox model.

-*formula*: The specified formula.
+- `formula` the given `formula`.

-*call*: The function call.
+- `call` the call used to run the function.

 ### Example